newsnowlabs/bundelf/README.md

 ## How does BundELF work?

 In short, BundELF works by modifying the interpreter RPATH records inside the ELF headers of your needed binaries and their dynamic library dependendies.
-This avoid the need to set the `LD_LIBRARY_PATH` to override the linker's search path as well as issues that can arise when using it.
+This avoid the need to set the `LD_LIBRARY_PATH` to override the linker's search path as well as issues that can arise when using that approach.

 In practice, the process is a little more involved.
 Here's what BundELF does:

 1. Copy your needed binary executables to the bundle location.
+If fully-qualified filepaths are given, they will be used, otherwise the binary will be located on the `PATH` using `which`.
 2. Copy any specifically needed application folders (e.g. Node apps) to the bundle location, and scan them for any contained executable binaries or dynamic libraries.
 3. Detect the dynamic library dependencies of each binary.
 4. Scan any specifically-needed extra dynamic library folders for additional libraries to bundle.